Types of Degrees Social Sciences Majors Are Getting

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Social Sciences

-Some careers associated with social sciences require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with social sciences may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for social sciences careers below.

 |High School Diploma - or the equivalent (for example, GED)||0.3%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.4%|

 |Associate’s Degree (or other 2-year degree)||1.9%|